Ex-mayor’s aide pleads guilty in public corruption case

 The station said the plea deal reached with prosecutors would allow her to avoid prison time if approved by a federal judge.

-On Monday, U.S. District Judge Douglas Woodlock said he’d take the agreement under consideration.
+On Monday, U.S. District Judge Douglas Woodlock agreed to accept the new plea, but said he’d take the agreement under consideration.
 Andrade, 49, will be sentenced April 7.

 Correia’s trial had been slated to start in February, but has been pushed back several times because of the pandemic.